 Kitchen cabinet trends have not changed as much as other areas around the kitchen, such as kitchen countertops, but a few dominant trends have taken shape in 2015.
 Fortunately enough, many experts agree that most of the kitchen cabinet trends discussed below are not going away in 2016.

 Looking to upgrade your kitchen cabinets?
-Contact a pro today and receive up to four free quotes.
+Contact a kitchen pro today and receive up to four local quotes.

 1. Personalized Cabinets

 First and foremost, despite any of these trends, many homeowners are adding cabinet styles, colors and functions that fit their needs and desires.
 As time has evolved, cabinet companies have come up with numerous styles that match any home design or style.
 As a result, even homeowners who can afford them are passing over custom cabinets for more affordable, yet design-friendly, semi-custom cabinets.

 Overall, in today’s world, there is no cookie-cutter kitchen cabinet design.
 Ask any kitchen expert for hot designs and they will almost certainly say that personalization and tailored designs are sticking around through 2015, into 2016.